Sidescape/sidescape.github.io/index.md

 ## The first rule of communication is to know your audience. ##

 <div class="para">
 All communities gather into hubs where activity and discussion take place.
 At Sidescape, we seek out those hubs and learn what topics are most interesting to the group.
-Through direct engagement we find out what content our audience wants most.
+By direct engagement we find out what content our audience wants.
 </div>

 # Experts #